Product Life Cycle and Project Life Cycle

 • The Product Life Cycle phases may involve many Project Life Cycles

-• The Product Life Cycle focuses on the product while The Project Life Cycle focuses on the project.
+• The Product Life Cycle focuses on the product .
+On the other hand, The Project Life Cycle focuses on the project.

 • The Product Life Cycle depends on the market conditions and needs.
 On the other hand The Project Life Cycle may or may not depend the market conditions.
 The project life cycle plans the steps required to complete the project with specific goals.